Install and validate fonts in Font Book on Mac

 To delete a failed font, select the checkbox next it, then click Remove Checked.

 Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top of the Font Validation window, then choose Warnings or Errors.

 Font Book automatically checks for duplicates when you install a font, and shows a message if the font is already installed.
 You can choose whether to keep both versions, skip font installation, or replace the existing font with the new font.

 You can also check for duplicate fonts manually.

 In the Font Book app on your Mac, choose File > Resolve Duplicates.

 Click an option:

-Resolve Automatically: Font Book disables or moves duplicates to the Trash, as set in Font Book preferences.
+Resolve Automatically: Font Book deactivates duplicates or moves them to the Trash, depending on the option selected in Font Book settings.